 The word “contingency” has many different meanings, depending on the industry you serve or your point of view.
-In construction, contingency refers to a percentage of money reserved to cover unanticipated project costs.
+In commercial construction, contingency refers to money (often a percentage of the total project cost) reserved to cover project costs that arise after construction starts.
 A contractor, an owner, or a design professional (aka architect, engineer, etc.) all likely feel that the proper use of contingency within a project stems from different, but justifiable causes.

-For instance, a designer undoubtedly assumes responsibility for planning and designing a building that complies with all building codes and regulations.
-However, to draft a complete project that indicates every possible section or detail, and also encompasses every possible combination of material, model, or manufacturer is inconceivable.
+For instance, a designer assumes responsibility for planning and designing a building that meets the expectations of the owner and complies with all building codes and regulations.
+However, to design a complete project that identifies every possible section or detail, and also accommodates every possible combination of material, model, or manufacturer is inconceivable.
 Therefore, in the designer’s eyes, it may be perfectly acceptable during the construction phase to use contingency spend to accommodate variations or updates that need to be made to the “as-bid” plan set.

 Whatever your viewpoint, one thing is clear.
 Every project should have some measure of contingency included and its acceptable uses defined and agreed upon at the onset, you’re going to need it!

 What’s important is having a team that can help guide decision making.
 As a full-service construction company, Bush combines our expertise in real estate development, architecture and building to provide our customers with a turnkey experience.
 As one team with one mission – your project – we can work unselfishly and transparently as a group to understand your needs and prioritize contingency budgets.
 Contact us to learn more about our fully integrated approach.